sitiny/BRIC_TUS_Simulation_Tools/README.md

 ## Citing this work

+If you use the functions in your own work, please consider citing the below paper and the relevant papers from the k-Wave toolbox.

 The simulations as implemented in these functions are described in the following paper.

 >    Siti N. Yaakub, Tristan White, Eric Kerfoot, Lennart Verhagen, Alexander Hammers, Elsa Fouragnan.
 Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation. (in preparation)